 You will need to upload the following files during the submission:

 - Any supplementary files.
-When submitting supplementary files authors are asked to include a file with the name readme.docx that briefly describes the contents of each file.
+When submitting supplementary files authors are asked to include a file with the name 'readme' that describes briefly the contents of each file.

 Note that additional files are required when resubmitting a manuscript after the peer review stage.
 This is referred to as a final submission.

-As part of the submission process, authors are required to check off their submission's compliance with the following items.
-Submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors are required to confirm that their submission meets the following requirements.
+Submissions may be returned to authors that do not adhere to these.

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).